Doctors Note Logo

 3. Prioritize strength training and sleep.

-4. Use a free obesity symptom checker to evaluate your health risks and get personalized guidance on next steps.
+4. Check your symptoms using Ubie's free AI-powered obesity assessment tool to better understand your health profile and receive personalized recommendations on next steps.

 5. Speak to a doctor about persistent weight gain, metabolic concerns, or if you're considering medical weight loss treatments.